Scotch whisky makers welcome suspension of costly US tariffs | Business

 - United Kingdom

-President Donald Trump slapped a 25 percent tariff on single malt Scotch whisky in 2019 as part of the trade dispute over aerospace subsidies.
-While the UK no longer is an EU member, it belonged to the bloc when the tariffs were imposed and is a major participant in Airbus.
+President Donald Trump imposed the 25 per cent tariffs in October 2019 as part of the trade dispute over aerospace subsidies.
+While the UK no longer is an EU member, it belonged to the bloc when the tariffs were introduced.

-Earlier this week, the US and the EU reached an agreement to end their dispute.
-The breakthrough paved the way for a 5-year suspension of tariffs both sides put on an array of products, including olive oil, cheese as well as whisky.
-The Scotch Whisky Association estimated that the tariffs caused more than 600 million pounds (USD 850 million) in lost exports.
+Earlier this week, the US and the EU reached an agreement to end their dispute, paving the way for a 5-year suspension of tariffs both sides had put on an array of products, including olive oil and cheese, as well as whisky.
+The Scotch Whisky Association estimated that the tariffs contributed to a 30% fall in total exports to the US, equivalent to around 600 million pounds ($850 million) in the 18 months to March 2021.

-"This is very good news for Scotch whisky," Karen Betts, the association's chief executive, said.
-"This deal removes the threat of tariffs being reimposed on Scotch whisky next month and enables distillers to focus on recovering exports to our largest and most valuable export market."
+“This deal removes the threat of tariffs being re-imposed on Scotch whisky next month and enables distillers to focus on recovering exports to our largest and most valuable export market,'' Karen Betts, the association's chief executive, said.
 A thaw in US-EU relations had been widely expected following the election of President Joe Biden, who made clear his intention to improve ties.
-In March, Washington agreed to temporarily halt the Trump era tariffs in a bid to negotiate a solution.
+In March, both sides agreed to temporarily halt the tariffs linked to the Airbus-Boeing dispute in a bid to negotiate a solution.

-Following the US-EU aerospace agreement, British International Trade Secretary Liz Truss and the US Trade Representative Katherine Tai agreed to halt retaliatory tariffs for five years.

-Other British industries, including cashmere and construction vehicles, were also affected by the trade dispute, which made exporting to the US harder since October 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)